One-Time Setup Procedure for the Windows Communication Foundation Samples

 New disk directories are created named %SystemDrive%\Inetpub\wwwroot\ServiceModelSamples and %SystemDrive%\Inetpub\wwwroot\ServiceModelSamples\bin.

-This procedure must be performed only once on a computer, unless cleanupvroot.bat is run.
+This procedure must be performed only once on a computer, unless you run cleanupvroot.bat.

 You must grant permission to modify for %SystemDrive%\inetpub\wwwroot to the account under which you are building the samples and the Network Service user.
 While building, some Web-hosted samples might attempt to copy the compiled binaries to the previously mentioned location, and if you have not set the appropriate permissions, the build will break.
 Alternatively, you can leave the permissions as they are and run the SDK command prompt or Visual Studio Command Prompt (2012) as Administrator, or build the samples in Visual Studio 2012, also run as Administrator.

 Run the Setupcerttool.bat file.
-This file is located in the <InstallPath>\WF_WCF_Samples\WCF\Setup\ folder.
-This script will perform the following tasks:
+This script performs the following tasks:

 This tool is required by samples that use certificates and are hosted in IIS.

-For security purposes, remember to remove the virtual directory definition and permissions granted in the setup steps above by running the batch file named Cleanupvroot.bat after you are finished with the samples.
+For security purposes, remember to remove the virtual directory definition and permissions granted in the setup steps above by running the batch file named cleanupvroot.bat after you're finished with the samples.

 Samples that are self-hosted (not hosted in IIS) require permission to register HTTP addresses on the computer for listening.
 The permission for an HTTP namespace reservation comes from the user account used to run the sample.
 By default, administrator accounts have the permission to register any HTTP address.
 Non-administrator accounts must be granted permission for the HTTP namespaces used by the samples.
 For more information about how to configure namespace reservations, see Configuring HTTP and HTTPS.